unclewalter/unclewalter.github.io/index.md

   image_fullwidth: header_kevanparis1.jpg
 ---

-Kevan’s creative practice has grown out of a obsessive and lifelong relationship with sound.
-After almost a decade as a musician, sound engineer and audio experimenter, he turned his focus to composition and sound art as a medium through which to explore this fascination.
+Kevan is a freelance composer, sound artist, musician, sound engineer, and musical director.
+His creative practice has developed from a life long fascination with sound and a passion for expression between mediums.
+This has led through a number of projects, including original scoring and immersive sound spaces for live theatre as well as a couple of short films.
+His current interests are new instrumental and electronic music and improvisation.